eus-lwq/leximind/README.md

 - Ensuring no mixing of testing/training data

 ## 4.1 Modeling
+Our model takes a natural language question as input, such as “What does this function do?”, and uses it to retrieve related content from code and documentation.
+This context, together with the question, is passed to a fine-tuned LLaMA model which generates a natural language answer.
+The process helps developers quickly understand code by providing accurate, context-aware explanations.

 <img width="1253" alt="Screenshot 2025-05-11 at 11 59 08 PM" src="https://github.com/user-attachments/assets/4ec65d71-62ff-4d7d-8fc4-894266d68c5e" />
 We fine-tune the LLaMA-3-8B-Instruct model using the llama-factory framework with the CodeQA dataset formatted in Alpaca-style instruction-based JSON.
 Training is performed on a single A100 GPU, which provides sufficient capacity for efficient fine-tuning.
 The LLaMA-3-8B architecture strikes a balance between performance and resource efficiency, making it well-suited for understanding and answering developer-level questions about source code.
 This setup enables the model to generate accurate and context-aware responses based on code-related prompts.